The Hooded Man: Reception

-The photo, along with others depicting the abuse, was first revealed to the public on CBS's 60 Minutes II program on 28 April 2004.
-It later appeared with the words "Resign, Rumsfeld" on the cover of the British magazine The Economist on 8 May 2004, and as the opening photo of Seymour Hersh's much-quoted essay on the scandal on 10 May in The New Yorker.
-It also appeared on the front page of the New York Times on 11 March 2006.
-An illustrated representation of the photo was published on the cover of The Nation on 26 December 2005 with the title "The Torture Complex".
-On 12 June 2005, the New York Times magazine published another reproduction with the title "What We Don't Talk About When We Talk About Torture."

 Frequent reproduction was not the sole reason behind the rise of The Hooded Man to an iconic status, rather it occurred also due to the diverse ways in which image makers have utilized it across different "genres, media, and locations".
 The image has served as a model for magazine covers and editorial cartoons, appeared in murals, public posters, and sculptures, been reproduced in Lego, and incorporated into montages and paintings.

 W. J. T. Mitchell analyzed the Abu Ghraib photos in his book Cloning Terror: the War of Images 9/11 to the Present.
 The Hooded Man is reportedly one of the three iconic images from a larger set of leaked photos from Abu Ghraib, with the other two being "Pyramid of Bodies" and "Prisoner on a Leash".

 A decade after the public release of the photos of the hooded man, the Abu Ghraib and the war on terror had been subject to numerous publications.
 It has inspired numerous adaptations across different media and genres, and significant literary works have delved into an analysis of the photograph, its adaptations, and its political significance.

 Ambient musician Tim Hecker's 2013 album Virgins features album art alluding to the photo.
-The album also contains a track titled "Incense at Abu Ghraib."
+The album also contains a track titled "Incense at Abu Ghraib".